Sky News Business Channel: Special programming

 On 25 April 2015 the Sky News Business Channel aired an episode of American series 20/20 in simulcast with U.S. network ABC, featuring an interview with Caitlyn Jenner (then Bruce).

 Availability

 Reception

 Sky News Business Channel was Australia's only business and finance focused news channel.
 Foreign business news channels CNBC and Bloomberg Television are also available on the Foxtel platform.

-Sky News Business reaches close to 268,000 different people on average each week, with 72% of viewers being male, 28% of Sky News Business viewers are people 40-54 and 38% aged 55–69.
+Sky News Business reached close to 268,000 different people on average each week, with 72% of viewers being male, 28% of Sky News Business viewers were people 40-54 and 38% aged 55–69.

 Bureaus

 At launch, Sky News Business' studio was located within the Sky News centre at Foxtel's headquarters in the Sydney suburb of Macquarie Park.
 Sky News Business also used the resources of the Sky News network of bureaus and reporters across Australia and New Zealand.

 At the start of 2018, the channel relocated its studios to the News Corp Australia headquarters.
 The new studio was subsequently used by the channel's successor, Your Money.

 It was common for Sky News Business reporters to report from Exchange Square, within the headquarters of the Australian Securities Exchange for ASX updates, as well as outside the Reserve Bank of Australia in Martin Place, Sydney when news was expected from the Reserve Bank.